jspolice/blog/content/about/index.md

 # About JSPolice

 JSPolice is a blog where we review Open Source JavaScript libraries and post the results.
+For more details, check out this blog post: [Introduction](/post/introduction).

 - Learning good code patterns through review
 - Discovering architecture and code styles